Lawyers for Serving Company Statutory Demands

 The law states that you must make the business aware that the statutory demand has been issued.
 This means that you should deliver the statutory demand to the individual who owes the debt, trying all addresses that are known.
 If the debtor is a limited company, this should be left at the company’s registered office or be taken to their director or manager.
 You are only permitted to post the letter through a letterbox if it is impossible to deliver in-person.

 It is important that these steps are followed to avoid excess costs that could delay debt payment and have severe financial implications for you as the creditor.
-Seeking specialist legal help will ensure that the paperwork is filled out correctly, and our experience in serving Statutory Demands will help reach a fast settlement for your company.
+Seeking assistance from our expert Company Statutory Demands Solicitors will ensure the paperwork is correctly prepared and served, helping to secure a fast and effective resolution for your business.

 What Information do you Provide in a Company Statutory Demand?